ably/sdk-api-reference/descriptions.md

 ## class RealtimePresence

-The `RealtimePresence` object associated with a channel, enabling clients to enter, update and leave the presence set and for the retrieval of the current and historic presence set for the channel.
+Enables the presence set to be entered, subscribed to and retrieved from history for a channel.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|